mbabynames search ✿

 Titan Kane

-"noble and strong" (Titan) meets "warrior" (Kane).
+"great one" (Titan) meets "warrior" (Kane).
 The combination reads as complete.
 Neither name overshadows the other.
 Titan ends on a nasal sound.
 Kane's opening K avoids any muddiness.

 Titan Finn